foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 16     NC
 ====   ======================

-Please note: This connector pin out is only valid for use of a foxBMS Master Interface board for the LTC6802 monitoring IC.
+Please note: This connector pin out is only valid for use of a |BMS-Interface| with the LTC6820 monitoring IC.

 ------------------------------------------------
 RS485 (X1301 on |BMS-Extension|)